AnatomicMaps/flatmap-server/docs/Tools.rst

 Flatmap promotion
 -----------------

-The ``promote.py`` tool copies flatmaps from a **STAGING** server to a destination by copying the entire directory containing the flatmap.
-A summary of flatmaps available for promotion is presented to the user for confirmation before actual promotion.
+The ``promote.py`` tool promotes flatmaps from a **STAGING** server to a destination server by copying the entire directory containing the flatmap.
+A summary of the flatmaps available for promotion is presented to the user for confirmation before actual promotion.